yretenai/titania/README.md

-# libresense
+# titania

 cross-platform userland driver for the sony playstation dualsense controller

+## why the name

+The PS5 memory controller is a Marvell Titania 2, that's why.
+I was looking for a replacement project name, not because there's something wrong with the name "libresense" but because the shared object name would have been "liblibresense.so."
+Now, it's libtitania.so, or titania.dll which is much nicer in my opinion.

 ## caveats

-libresense is NOT THREAD SAFE, though the library does not use any thread locals. there are no protections against race conditions.
+titania is NOT THREAD SAFE, though the library does not use any thread locals. there are no protections against race conditions.

-this is done as a consideration for speed, if you use libresense across thread bounaries, it is ultimately up to the library user to implement mutex guards around the calls.
+this is done as a consideration for speed, if you use titania across thread bounaries, it is ultimately up to the library user to implement mutex guards around the calls.

-it's good practice to only let one thread (i.e. an "input" thread) call libresense functions.
+it's good practice to only let one thread (i.e. an "input" thread) call titania functions.

 ### notice